 13. Road salt, sand, or cat litter for traction.

 14. A battery-powered radio.
 If your car dies, chances are your car radio has or will soon.
 Having access to news can help you assess your situation.

 15. A deck of cards, a book, a travel game.
 Waiting can get tedious, even when you’ve alerted someone and help is one the way.
 These can help pass the time.

 Getting stranded in your car in the winter is no fun.
 It can leave you feeling vulnerable and at risk.
-Having a winter emergency kit on hand not only gives you peace of mind, but provides supplies than can help you survive until help arrives.
+Having a winter emergency kit on hand not only gives you peace of mind, but provides supplies until help arrives.

 Do you carry an emergency kit in your car?
 What’s in it?